zhouzhouyi-hub/I-Learn-Completely-Fair-Scheduling/README.md

 As is illustrated in above figure, when picking next task in CFS, and found current rq is idle, then use load_balance to find busiest CPU sched group from current domain hiearchy, then find the busiest queue from that sched group.

+## 4. Idle CPU Scan
+One of the key decisions the CFS scheduler makes is determining which CPU to run a new or migrated task on, particularly in systems with multiple CPUs or cores.
+Selecting the most "idle" CPU can help balance the load across the system, improving overall performance and efficiency.

+Idle CPU Scan is done in function select_idle_cpu. select_idle_cpu try cpu one by one in a loop to find a cpu that is idle (by calling __select_idle_cpu).

+Further, Intel developer has found that when the ystem is overloaded, select_idle_cpu() might spend too much time searching for an idle CPU[1].
+So, [1] summarize that the lower the util_avg is, the more select_idle_cpu() should scan for idle CPU, and vice versa.
+When the sum of util_avg in this LLC domain hits 85% or above, the scan stops.
+[1] introduce a quadratic function:

+y = SCHED_CAPACITY_SCALE - p * x^2
+and y'= y / SCHED_CAPACITY_SCALE

+nr_scan = llc_weight * y'

+Where x is the ratio of sum_util compared to the CPU capacity.

+According to [1], choosing quadratic function is because:

+[1] Compared to the linear function, it scans more aggressively when the
+    sum_util is low.

+[2] Compared to the exponential function, it is easier to calculate.

+[3] It seems that there is no accurate mapping between the sum of util_avg
+    and the number of CPUs to be scanned.
+Use heuristic scan for now.

+## 5. References

+[1] [PATCH v4] sched/fair: Introduce SIS_UTIL to search idle CPU based on sum of util_avg https://lore.kernel.org/all/20220612163428.849378-1-yu.c.chen@intel.com/